 GALLOWAY.
-W. H'ASLIP.
-ARTIST.
-LAMBERT.
+W. MEASLIP, ARTIST, LAMBERT.
 SOVFOTO.
 ROBERTS: T. W. A.

-INCREASE OF E
+INCREASE OF KNOWLEDGE

-The Fast-Fulfilling Signs Point to the Soon Coming of the World's Redeemer
+> The Fast-Fulfilling Signs Point to the Soon Coming of the World's Redeemer

 Thy mighty ones to come down, O Lord.
-Let the heathen be wakened, and come up to the valley of Jehoshaphat: for there will I sit to judge all the heathen round about. . . .
+Let the heathen be wakened, and come up to the valley of Jehoshaphat: for there will I sit to judge all the heathen round about. . .
 Multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision."
 Joel 3:9-14.
 (See Jer.
 25:15, 16, 26-29, 33.)

 Until the period in which we live no such universal conflict among the nations of earth had ever been waged since these and other similar prophecies were penned.
 But they have been literally fulfilled in World War I and the present world conflict.
 We should not fail to perceive the message that this mighty conflict bears to us.
 That message is that the day of the Lord is near.
-The feet of iron and clay of the image of forever.
+The feet of iron and clay of the image of Daniel 2 are crumbling.
+The world is sinking to its doom, and the Lord is about to make His second personal appearance-this time to destroy sin and sinners out of the earth and to set up His eternal kingdom and reign forever.
 This sign is an exact fulfillment of the prophecies, and its potent message can be rejected or disregarded only at the peril of the soul.